hynek/structlog/docs/thread-local.rst

 .. [*] In the spirit of Python's 'consenting adults', ``structlog`` doesn't enforce the immutability with technical means.
    However, if you don't meddle with undocumented data, the objects can be safely considered immutable.

-.. [*] Special care has been taken to detect and support greenlets properly.